japila-books/spark-sql-internals/docs/spark-sql-ExtractEquiJoinKeys.md

-# ExtractEquiJoinKeys -- Scala Extractor for Destructuring Join Logical Operators
+# ExtractEquiJoinKeys &mdash; Scala Extractor for Destructuring Join Logical Operators

 `ExtractEquiJoinKeys` is a Scala extractor to <<unapply, destructure a Join logical operator>> into a tuple with the following elements: